nbicocchi/learn-java-core/assets/slides/E9 - Java Multi-Threading.md

 A process might contain one or more threads   running within the context of the process

 ### Processes in Java
-In Java it is not possible to explicitly call the syscall fork() as in C. Syscalls fork() and exec() can be jointly called via the `java.lang.Process` class.
+In Java, it is not possible to explicitly call the syscall fork() as in C. Syscalls fork() and exec() can be jointly called via the `java.lang.Process` class.

 Methods of the `java.lang.Process` class also allow developers to acquire standard input, output, error, and exit value.